Pyoter33/Basics-of-Neural-Networks-based-on-fashion-mnist/README.md

   xTestScaled = scaler.transform(xTest)
   lowerDimensionalXTest = pca.transform(xTestScaled)
 ```
 It is crucial to fit and transform training data and only transform test data.
-If we were to use fit method on test data too, new mean and variance would be computed which would lead to model also learning this data and thus making it impossible to properly predict the model’s efficiency.
+If we were to use fit method on the test data too, new mean and variance would be computed which would lead the model to also learning this data and thus making it impossible to properly predict the model’s efficiency.

 ![pcaVisualization](https://user-images.githubusercontent.com/84713157/121813407-31dc7d80-cc6c-11eb-8149-2188c64f6dbd.png)
 *Visualization of the loss of quality after applying PCA*